Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 5 Stunning Crochet Plant Hanger Pattern Designs

-Now for the fun part — choosing your design!
-Below are five gorgeous crochet plant hanger pattern styles, arranged from easiest to most advanced.
-Each one offers a unique look and can be adapted to fit pots of various sizes.
+Now the fun part, choosing your design.
+Below are five hanger styles, easiest to most advanced, each with its own look and adaptable to different pot sizes.

 Pattern 1: Simple Single Crochet Tube Hanger